syslogic/cloudbuild-android/README.md

 # Conclusion

 - File `keystore.properties` is useless, unless one would also inject `/root/.android/*.keystore` for code signing.
-- Cloud KMS could possibly provide debug & release keystore; eg. with `roles/cloudkms.signer`.
+- Cloud KMS would be better to decrypt files; this requires `roles/cloudkms.cryptoKeyEncrypterDecrypter`.
-- Utilizing Firebase App Distribution might also be an option.
+- Utilizing Firebase App Distribution as the final build step might also be an option.

 # Also see